 Well, it’s as easy as a few clicks.

 Say you want to resize an image.
-With the service that we just created, all that you need to do is go to the folder where the image is stored, select and right click on the image, and at the bottom, select ‘Services’ > Resize Image (the name you gave to the service).
+With the service that we just created, all that you need to do is go to the folder where the image is stored, select and right-click on it, and at the bottom, select Services > Resize Image (the name you gave to the service).
 Additionally, you can also use this service to resize multiple images in one go.

 You should now have a resized image with the size that you specified earlier.